Investor Day 2025

 Financial strategy and capital allocation

-• Growth plan requires CAD 6.8 billion to $8 billion for projects COD before 2030, with about CAD 5 billion funded via project debt.
+• Growth plan requires $6.8–8 billion in investments for projects COD before 2030, with about $5 billion funded via project debt.

-• Capital recycling is a core funding strategy, targeting CAD 900 million, leveraging valuation gaps between private and public markets.
+• Capital recycling is a core funding strategy, targeting CAD 900 million, leveraging valuation gaps between private and public markets, and emphasizing partnerships for large-scale projects.

-• Dividend payout ratio set at 20%-40% of AFFO, with minimal near-term equity issuance and up to CAD 500 million or $500 million earmarked if needed.
+• Dividend payout ratio set at 20%-40% of AFFO or discretionary cash flows, with minimal near-term equity issuance and up to $500 million earmarked if needed.

 • Outperformed peers in cash flow growth and invested capital returns from 2020–2024.